 Artificial intelligence is already proving to be a technology that can deliver much.
 In telecommunications (as in other sectors), organizations will be competing to deploy AI across almost every area of their business..

 However, it would be a mistake to believe that data can somehow transform into business success without any additional input.
-Telcos need a model-based approach to transform information into business gains.
+Telcos need a model-based machine-learning approach to transform information into business gains.

-The model-driven approach should ensure that humans remain in control, in the sense that the model itself will define “intents” that specify the goals for algorithms.
+The model-driven machine learning approach should ensure that humans remain in control, in the sense that the model itself will define “intents” that specify the goals for algorithms.
 An example of high-level intent is to define products and customer service specifications which, as meta-data, can further lead AI algorithms to discover the optimal way of implementing customer products.

 Getting the best of humans and machine intelligence is a must